 It’s also good to alternate between bilateral moves.
-I suggest incorporating some light core exercises and upper-body movements even though your focus is a lower-body workout, especially if you are doing your training in circuit formatting without a lot of rest between moves.
+I suggest incorporating some light core exercises and upper-body movements even though your focus is a lower-body workout, especially if you are training in circuit formatting without much rest between moves.

 The Best Workouts to Strengthen Your Legs

 There is a vast range of exercises for every muscle group.
 You can find dozens of leg workouts to help you achieve your fitness goal.
 However, some of them are more popular and are highly effective.
 Let’s start discussing leg workouts without any equipment.

 Squats can be difficult at first.
 If you are sitting on a chair, lean forward, lift yourself slightly, and remove the chair, so the weight is on your heels.
 There’s your squat position without any equipment.
 It is an excellent go-to stretch to get thighs and glutes working hard.

 This home leg workout is the Glute Kickback.
 You’ll start on your hands and knees and straighten your spine, ensuring your upper body is completely straight and level.